teraspora/arith/README.md

 For security, I altered run.py to set debug=False and used `os.getenv()` to get a Flask `app.secret_key`

 The main repo is hosted at https://github.com/teraspora/arith and the app is deployed to https://arith.herokuapp.com.

+## Acknowledgements

+My thanks to all the great teachers who provide tutorials and lessons in a variety of formats for free.
+Such a valuable cornucopia of resources to help us manipulate bits.